 These kinds of treatments will likely have one key ingredient in common – protein!
 As much as our hair does need protein to maintain balance in our hair care routine, too much protein can have the exact opposite results to what we want.

 Incorporating too much protein, or using strengthing treatments into your natural hair regimen can cause your hair to become too strong, and cause excessive dryness and brittleness, instead of preventing it from snapping.
-In fact, sometimes what our really hair needs in these situations is moisture to improve its elasticity.
+In fact, sometimes what our hair really needs in these situations is moisture to improve its elasticity.

 Why is this?